20centcroak/github-cheatsheet/cheatsheet.md

 Untracked files:
         fileb.txt

-The same command works for
-As we can see *fileA.txt* is still under version control (it is tracked), but the modifications are not staged for commit.
-The content of the file is not modified by this call to git reset.
+The same command works to unstage any modifications.
+The file in the working copy is not modified and is still under version control (it is tracked), but the modifications are not staged for commit.

 ## Commit
 In an empty repo, fileA.txt is added